joshmarinacci/canvasdeepdive-book/2014/lecture1.md

 set it stays set until we change it.
 That's all Canvas does for us.
 Setting pixels.
 If we want to do animation, or complex shapes, or user interaction; then we have to do it ourselves with extra code.
 Canvas only knows about pixels.
-This makes Canvas some what low level but very powerful and fast.
+This makes Canvas somewhat low level but very powerful and fast.

 In the second lecture we will dive into Scalable Vector Graphics, or SVG.
 As the name suggests SVG is all about vector graphics, or shapes.
 The browser reserves